 As a mom, Amy wants her children to have the same experience of the arts as she did growing up and notes that The Bay School offers this.
 Summing it up she says, “ Mathews is lucky to have such a thriving artistic community and a place to share it!
 Being part of the Board, I hope I can help the Bay School Community Arts Center grow and share the same joy!”

-As part of her Board responsibilities, Amy serves on the Executive and Fundraising Committees.
+As part of her Board responsibilities, Amy chairs the Fundraising Committee and serves on the Executive, Membership, Finance, and Campus Committees.

 Christine is a local artist and estate appraiser.
 For 35 years, she was a Certified Art and Antique Appraiser and Fine Art Broker, traveling across the United States and serving on various national and international boards and councils.
 Her appointments include The International Society of Appraisers, The Appraisal Foundation in Washington, DC on the US Appraisal Subcommittee, the Virginia Auctioneers Board, the Historic Richmond Foundation, and as an expert witness for the Appraisal Qualifications Board.
 Christine has served as co-chair of Historic Richmond’s Council Garden Day Tour and was Auction Director and Senior Appraiser at Shields Auction and Motley’s Auction’s Antique Division for 19 years.
 In 2007, she started her own Business, Corbin Appraisal Services, Inc. and retired her auction license in 2014.

 Retiring in 2023, Christine focuses on painting and creating art, serving the community, and most importantly her family.
 She is a mother of two, grandmother of five, and happy mother-in-law.
-In addition to spending more time with family, Christine acts as a board member for The Bay School where she serves on the Membership Committee, volunteers with the Made in Mathews Open Studio Tour, and serves as a Virginia Master Naturalist Volunteer.
+In addition to spending more time with family, Christine acts as a board member for The Bay School where she chairs the Membership Committee and serves on the Auction Committee.
+She also volunteers with the Made in Mathews Open Studio Tour and serves as a Virginia Master Naturalist Volunteer.

 Sonia and her husband moved to Mathews County over 15 years ago and instantly fell in love with the small town feel and safe environment to raise children.
 In her opinion, “The Bay School epitomizes this environment, creating a safe environment for our children to allow their imaginations to grow.
 It gives them the tools and support that they need to let their talents shine.
 They always make everyone feel comfortable and welcome no matter what skill level you have.”